Suraj2093/azure-docs/articles/jboss-eap-on-azure-for-enterprise-java-apps/jboss-eap-on-azure-for-enterprise-java-apps.md

 For deployment of RHEL VM you can either choose the VM image from the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us) which is basically a PAYG image or if you have a RHEL OS license of your own and wish to use that, then you can also deploy a RHEL VM of BYOS license type and use your license to register for RHEL OS.

 In addition to providing functionality and APIs to its applications, JBoss EAP has powerful management capabilities.
 These management capabilities differ depending on which operating mode is used to start JBoss EAP.
 JBoss EAP is supported on Red Hat Enterprise Linux, Windows Server, and Oracle Solaris.
 JBoss EAP offers a standalone server operating mode for managing discrete instances and a managed domain operating mode for managing groups of instances from a single control point.
-You can declare an evironment variable named EAP_HOME which is used to denote the path to the JBoss EAP installation.
+You can declare an environment variable named *EAP_HOME* which is used to denote the path to the JBoss EAP installation.

 - **Start JBoss EAP as a Standalone Server** - Following is the command to start EAP service in Standalone Mode.